 - Tennis court

 Sturthill Stable is a lovely barn conversion on a working dairy farm in the most beautiful Dorset countryside, just a few miles inland from The Jurassic Coast.

 The kitchen/dining-room is a very sociable space for all the family.

-The patio is a relaxing place for all the family.
+The patio is a relaxing place for everyone to gather.

-The spacious sitting-room has plenty of comfortable seating for all.
+The spacious sitting-room has plenty of comfortable seating.
 Windows all along one wall face the farm - a great viewing gallery.

 The kitchen/dining-room has French doors to the patio where you can watch the daily comings and goings of farm life.

-The master bedroom - with 'zip and link' beds - set up as a super-king size bed.
-It can be made up as twin beds if you prefer.
+The master bedroom - with 'zip and link' beds - set up here as a super-king size bed, but it can be made up as twin beds if you prefer.